-Again, this is early software and it’s going to have problems.
-Some of these will be minor bugs, others could have a huge impact on your phone’s performance.
+Again, this is early software and it has problems.
+Some of these are minor bugs, others could have a huge impact on your phone’s performance.

-Once the beta is live, you’ll find feedback on social media sites like Twitter, YouTube, XDA-Developers, and the Samsung Members/Samsung+ apps.
+You can find feedback on social media sites like Twitter, YouTube, XDA-Developers, and inside the Samsung Members/Samsung+ apps.